-The Buzzard oil field, which is not far from the coast and only 100 kilometers northeast of Aberdeen, was discovered in 2001.
-It delivers about ten percent of the United Kingdom's entire oil output.
-Every day, 400 thousand barrels of crude oil are transported by the Forties Pipeline System to the refinery of a globally active oil and energy company.
-However, the oil from Buzzard contains mercaptan, which is a major challenge for pipelines and discharge systems and an interesting challenge for SEEPEX.
+The Buzzard oil field is not far from the coast and only 100 km northeast of Aberdeen.
+The field was discovered in 2001.
+From the field, about 10% of the UK's total oil production is delivered.
+Every day, 400,000 barrels of crude oil are transported through the Forties Pipeline System (FPS) to a refinery belonging to a global oil and energy company.
+However, the oil from Buzzard contains mercaptan, which is a major challenge for pipeline networks and outlet systems - and an interesting assignment for SEEPEX.

-All the Main Oil Line (MOL) pipelines had to transport the Buzzard crude oil in a closed pipe system while, at the same time, classic oil collection had to remain as an open system.
-The installed system had to fulfill two functions: to pump liquid out of a six meter deep tank and to remove liquid from the MOL.
-Finally, it had to ensure that maintenance employees could work risk-free.
+All pipelines in the Main Oil Line (MOL) for the transport of crude oil from Buzzard must be a closed system, while the traditional oil collection must continue as an open system.
+The installed system must perform two functions: pump liquid from a six meter deep tank and remove liquid from MOL.
+Finally, the system must be able to be maintained without risks to staff.

-First, SEEPEX experts analyzed the process conditions: the NPSH (Net Positive Suction Head) value was 0.5 m and there was a temporary occurring gas content of 15 percent.
+First, SEEPEX experts analyzed the process conditions: the NPSH value (Net Positive Suction Head) was 0.5 m and the gas content could temporarily amount to 15%.